-We ask you to confirm your address and to sign the form, to declare that you are still entitled to receive a pension paid by the Local Government Pension Scheme.
-This form must be witnessed by someone over 18 and who is not a family member.
+We ask you to confirm your address and to sign the form, to declare that you are still entitled to receive a pension paid by the LGPS.
+This form must be witnessed by someone, over 18, who is not a family member.

 If we have had mail returned to us, then we will automatically send one of these forms to you, via your bank or building society.

-Ensure they are completed and returned to Pensions Services promptly to avoid any delays in future payments.
+Please complete the form and send it to Pension Services, to avoid any delays in future payments.

-In addition, external audit requires us to supply details of pension payments to external parties to compare with the records of other public bodies to prevent and detect fraud.
+It is a government requirement that we send details of pension payments to the National Fraud Initiative to compare with the records of other public bodies to prevent and detect fraud.